Here Are the Jokes About Adam Levine Taking His Shirt Off

 Levine, who leads the rock band best known for their breakout 2002 album Songs About Jane and recent chart hits including “Girls Like You” with Cardi B and “What Lovers Do” with SZA, delivered a polished performance.
 Levine and his band started with their early hits, kicking off with “Harder to Breathe” before jumping into “This Love.”
 There was a brief cut to a clip of the cartoon SpongeBob SquarePants song “Sweet Victory,” following a popular petition to get the song performed at the Super Bowl.

 SpongeBob only had a moment of onscreen glory, however, before rapper Travis Scott appeared to sing accompanied by Levine; Scott finished off his song with some crowdsurfing.
-Levine also sang a primarily a cappella version of his hit with Cardi B, “Girls Like You,” backed up by a gospel choir and a drum line.
+Levine also sang a primarily a cappella version of “Girls Like You,” backed up by a gospel choir and a drum line.
 Big Boi made a splash decked out in a giant fur coat, singing Outkast hit “The Way You Move.”

 But it was the halftime finale, with Levine singing Christina Aguilera collaboration “Moves Like Jagger,” that got audiences raising their eyebrows.
 Levine had already discarded an outer black jacket and a colorful bomber jacket, throwing a layer into the crowd.
 He finished things off by also removing his tank top, revealing a heavily tattooed torso.
 And viewers had plenty to say about his fashion choices — and ultimate lack thereof.
+In particular, some pointed out a double standard between the reactions to Levine and Janet Jackson.
+Jackson’s costume malfunctioned during her Super Bowl Halftime Show performance with Justin Timberlake in 2004, putting her at the center of a prolonged moral and legal battle.

 The halftime show was not without controversy before the show: there was a petition asking Maroon 5 to abstain from performing in solidarity with former San Francisco 49ers quarterback Colin Kaepernick.
 The band’s reaction?
 Promise a $500,000 contribution to Big Brothers Big Sisters of America, in concert with the NFL and their record label.
 That’s the same contribution that Travis Scott also chose to make.